jamesleelucky/SmartAttendanceSystem/README.md

 # SmartAttendanceSystem

-Smart Attendance Web app using face recognition using computer vision (opencv), KNN algorithm, and streamlit!
+Smart Attendance Web app using face recognition.
+Computer vision (opencv), KNN algorithm, and streamlit are used in this project!